+When a remote links to a base and requests registration, it is assigned an unused handle by the base.
+If the remote is the only or first radio registering with the base, it will be assigned handle 30H.
 When a remote leaves the coverage area of the base or otherwise loses link, e.g. the remote was turned off or put into sleep mode, the base detects this event when the remote does not renew its registration within 255 hops.
-With the default setting of 10msec per hop, this could be as along as 2.55 seconds.
+With the default setting of 30msec per hop, this could be as along as 7.65 seconds.
 If within this time the remote re-establishes link with the base, the previous handle assigned to this remote will still be marked active in the base radio.
 Thus the remote will be assigned a new handle.
 If the base radio is in one of the protocol modes, a new CONNECT packet will be issued indicating the current handle assigned to the remote.
 The remote is identified by the serial number that is contained in the CONNECT packet.